jcs/halfmoon/README.md

 	The `mcrypt` extension is required for using the encrypted cookie session store (see [this page](http://michaelgracie.com/2009/09/23/plugging-mcrypt-into-php-on-mac-os-x-snow-leopard-10.6.1/) for Mac OS X instructions).

-	The `pcntl` extension is required to use script/dbconsole.
-The same instructions for Mac OS can be applied (download the PHP tarball for the version installed, untar, `cd ext/pcntl; phpize; ./configure;
+	The `pcntl` extension is required to use script/dbconsole and the `readline` extension is required to use script/console.
+Both can be installed on Mac OS X with the same instructions for mcrypt but no extra dependencies (download the PHP tarball for the version that `php -v` reports, untar, `cd ext/{pcntl,readline}; phpize;
-	make; make install`, enable in php.ini.
+	./configure; make; make install`, enable in php.ini.

 -	Apache 1 or 2, with mod_rewrite enabled.
 Development of halfmoon is
 	done on OpenBSD in a chroot()'d Apache 1 server, so any other